kif01/Predictive-ML-Model-Twitter/README.md

 <img width="1440" alt="cos3" src="https://user-images.githubusercontent.com/15332386/85959764-600b7380-b9af-11ea-8b51-40e762b398bb.png">

 Go to `Service Crendentials` from the panel, select the service credential that has just been created.
 If nothing is there then click on `New credential` to generate one.
 Click on the arrow to expand the credentials.
-Note down the `api_key` and the `iam_serviceid_crn`.
+Note down the `api_key`, `iam_serviceid_crn` and `resource_instance_id` .

 <img width="1440" alt="cos4" src="https://user-images.githubusercontent.com/15332386/85959765-60a40a00-b9af-11ea-824d-c44c07d62e7c.png">